siv727/siv727/README.md

 - 🔭 I’m currently working on getting my degree in IT
-- 🌱 I’m currently learning **Data Structures and Algorithms and Object-Oriented Programming**
+- 🌱 I’m currently learning **Mobile Development and Object-Oriented Programming**
-- 😄 Pronouns: Heli/Copter
+- 😄 Pronouns: Honk/Shoo
 - ⚡ Fun fact: I like Casino ASMR (gotta have that winner mindset)

 <br>